mosajjal/dnsmonster/docs/content/en/docs/Getting started/post_installation.md

 ## Post-install

 After you install dnsmonster, you might need to take a few extra steps to build services so `dnsmonster` runs automatically on system startup.
-These steps are not included in the installation process by default.
+These steps aren't included in the installation process by default.

 ### Systemd service

 If you're using a modern and popular distro like Debian, Ubuntu, Fedora, Arch, RHEL, you're probably using `systemd` as your init system.
-In order to add `dnsmonster` as a service, created a file in `/etc/systemd/system/` named `dnsmonster.service`, and define your systemd unit there.
+To have `dnsmonster` as a service, created a file in `/etc/systemd/system/` named `dnsmonster.service`, and define your systemd unit there.
 The name `dnsmonster` as a service name is totally optional.

 ```sh
 cat > /etc/systemd/system/dnsmonster.service << EOF